HiuSumJaimeYue/E-commerce-Back-End/README.md

 ## Description
 This is an E-commerce Back End application made by Hiu Sum Jaime Yue.
-In this E-commerce Back End application application, it allows you to read, create, update and delete data of Category, Product or Tag.
+In this E-commerce Back End application, it allows you to read, create, update and delete data of Category, Product or Tag.
 When you run this E-commerce Back End application, you can open the API GET, POST, PUT and DELETE routes of Category, Product or Tag.